Find Affordable College Courses

 Tallahassee, FL

-Florida State University landed the #8 spot in the 2023 rankings for the best master’s degree mental and social health services programs.
-Located in the medium-sized city of Tallahassee, Florida State is a public school with a fairly large student population.
+With a ranking of #8, Florida State University did quite well on this year’s best schools for mental and social health services students working on their master’s degree.
+Located in the midsize city of Tallahassee, Florida State is a public college with a fairly large student population.

 #9